 - S. 1769 (101st): A bill to amend title XIX of the Social Security Act to ...

 - S. 1642 (101st): A bill to extend the existing suspension of duty on certain knitwear ...

 - S. 1552 (101st): Allied Health Professionals Promotion Act of 1989

 - S. 1205 (101st): Foreign Currency Agricultural Research Competitiveness Act of 1989

 - S. 1145 (101st): A bill to reestablish the Advisory Committee on Native-American Veterans.

 View All » (including bills from previous years)

 From Jan 1977 to Apr 1990, Matsunaga missed 526 of 5,742 roll call votes, which is 9.2%.
-This is worse than the median of 4.4% among the lifetime records of senators serving in Apr 1990.
+This is much worse than the median of 4.4% among the lifetime records of senators serving in Apr 1990.
 The chart below reports missed votes over time.